Thermal Pads vs Thermal Paste: The Best Choice for Mounting Your Heatsinks

 But as perfect and flawless as I thought my work to be, there still remained the unavoidable one-inch bumps and dips here and there.
 Although at a micro-fraction of the size, your CPU will inevitably hold those tiny bumps here and tiny dips there, too.
 It’s the way of the world for a CPU to experience difficulties staying at pristine levelness.
 With the right understanding of mounting heat sinks, though, you can do better at keeping your CPU in the shape and structure that it needs to be.

-Thermal Pad vs. Thermal Paste, Which Provides Better Coverage?
+Thermal Pad vs. Thermal Paste: Which Provides Better Coverage?

 Realistically, there’s never going to be a perfectly level foundation—there are too many outside influences and factors that are entirely within our (practicable) control.
 But I still had to get it to a point for others to pour concrete all over and erect a fantastic foundation that will last for years to come.
-Now imagine that concrete (that will fill the small inconsistencies very nicely) as a thermal paste you pour over your CPU.
+Now imagine that concrete (that will fill the small inconsistencies very nicely) as a thermal paste or thermal grease that you pour over your CPU.
 This paste will fill all your micro-bumps exceptionally well.
 This is one of the advantages of using a thermal pad vs. thermal paste.

 Laird thermal paste (Image source)

 Thermal pads, on the other hand, will still lay down nicely on this nearly flat surface (similar to laying down a huge piece of plywood over my close to level ground).
 However, there will still be very small gaps between the CPU and the thermal pad.
 These small air gaps will provide slightly lower heat transfer conductivity rate as air is not as good at transferring heat.